Marygrove vs. Sunsetter

 Technology and Innovation

-Marygrove Awnings leads the market in technological advancements, offering features such as a full cassette for ultimate protection, a proprietary retractable pitch for optimal shade and rain shielding, and a reinforced lateral arm system using durable cables over the more common chains found in competitor products.
+Marygrove Awnings leads the market in technological advancements, offering features such as a fully integrated housing for ultimate protection, a proprietary retractable pitch for optimal shade and rain shielding, and a reinforced lateral arm system using durable cables over the more common chains found in competitor products.

 Our smart awnings are designed to intuitively adapt to your lifestyle.
 Equipped with an Advanced Weather Alert System, they respond to real-time weather changes, automatically adjusting to protect against sudden shifts.
 This means whether the sun’s out or the wind picks up, you can relax knowing your awning is looking out for you.